RichardWardle/scripts_dump/README.md

 5.1 introducted new-localuser, to automate this the simple script connects to the servers in $servers, and creates a local user using the -user and -pass paramters (i do not check password complexity so you need to ensure it matches or it will fail further in).
 It then creates a folder which is there username in $folder and sets them to have READ permissions.

 Note - you are required to enter two passwords, one for the user which is passed as a variable into the script -pass.
 The other will be a prompt to type it in, this is the same password used for authenticating to both servers.
+You could add another paramter called -serverPass and then do some thing like: $serverPassSecure = ConvertTo-String "$serverPass" -AsPlainText -Force and then pass that as -password $serverPassSecure in get-credential